 [ECSS-Q-80] clause 6.2.2.6 requires that this report is updated at each milestone, taking into consideration the interactions between system and software level.

-The following sections correspond to the three main chapters of a possible Software Criticality Analysis Report in a typical contractual situation where a first-level supplier is in charge of the system development and one or more lower-level suppliers develop different software products.
+The following sections correspond to the three main chapters of a possible Software Criticality Analysis Report in a typical contractual situation, where a first-level supplier is in charge of the system development and one or more lower-level suppliers develop different software products.

-On top of the chapters described in the following sections, the SCAR should contain an introductory part describing:
+On top of the chapters described in the following sections, the SCAR is expected to contain an introductory part describing:

 the system context;